openhab/openhab-addons/addons/binding/org.openhab.binding.amazonechocontrol/README.md

 - start automation routine
 - activate multiple configurations of flash briefings
 - start playing music by providing the voice command as text (Works with all music providers)
+- get last spoken voice command
+- change the volume of the alarm

 Some ideas what you can do in your home by using rules and other openHAB controlled devices: